KfirHashay/Floatify/README.md

 ## Running the Example Project

-The `example` folder contains a small React app that demonstrates Floatify in action.
-After running the steps in the *Linking the local build* section above, visit `http://localhost:5173` to see overlays appear on timed intervals.
+The `example` folder doubles as the documentation site.
+After running the steps in the *Linking the local build* section above, run `npm run dev` inside `example` and visit `http://localhost:5173` to explore the docs and interactive demos.

+## Roadmap

+Upcoming development plans are tracked in [ROADMAP.md](ROADMAP.md).
+Highlights include:

+- Bringing the package to a stable 1.0 release
+- Adding a notification history panel
+- Improved default styles and themes
+- Different ways to open the history panel via icons or links
+- More dynamic-island style interactions

 ## Contributing